 If you've done some yoga before, you can already start following the routines that I have curated here.
 But if you prefer starting out with a beginner's yoga and progress from there, you can follow the sequence I prepare for you below.

-And I always, always end my yoga routine with meditation because it helps me to calm my mind and my fast beating heart (after the exercises).
-Meditation after a yoga practice also helps me to take in my yoga progress and helps me to make sense of what happens around me on a daily basis – so that everyday I can start anew being present of the present moment.
+And I always, always end my yoga routine with meditation because it helps me to calm my mind and my fast beating heart.
+Meditation after a yoga practice helps me to accept where my yoga progress is and in turn, accepting where I am in life.
 Try it ❤

 Now, if you are a beginner in yoga practice, try any of these videos that I've listed for you.
 Whether you are a human grower or not, the practice of yoga is really good for you to grasp mindfulness in your life which in turn will help you to make better decisions in life.
 If you are a human grower – I suggest you to practice yoga and meditation because it will help you to combat anxiety throughout pregnancy and stay fit to carry the growing baby.
 But of course, if yoga is new to you preggy moms, progress gradually and listen to your body while practicing it.
 When it says stop, do so and rest.